mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- display a message temporarily after mask is saved successfully
 - improve: avoid importing unnecessary packages in subprocesses
 - restrict the total number of processes can't exceed that of `ncpu`
     - let the processes wait until previous processes are done